-To ensure consistency, use the provided files rather than create your own.
-There are no box versions of the standard affiliate logos.
-Use your abbreviated logo or social media icon (which do have boxes built-in), or consider using the national ACLU logo instead.
 Can I send these fonts to a freelancer?

-The ACLU has enough font licenses to send to the occasional freelancer.
-Please make it clear that they may use the fonts only for the duration of the project at hand, and they should delete the fonts after it ends.
+No. Fonts cannot be distributed to third parties.
+Our licenses only cover ACLU computers.
+Century Schoolbook comes with Microsoft Office, so many freelancers may already have it.
+Otherwise, or if they want to use GT America, they will need to purchase their own license.

 Are there any fallback fonts if I'm using a computer or software that doesn't have access to the official fonts?

-If you must, you can use these more widely accessible fallback fonts (in order of preference). in place of Century Schoolbook - Century Expanded - New Century Schoolbook - Georgia in place of GT America - Franklin Gothic - Arial What about other Century fonts, like Century Gothic?
+If you must, you can use these more widely accessible fallback fonts (in order of preference).

+in place of Century Schoolbook

+- Century Expanded

+- New Century Schoolbook

+- Georgia

+in place of GT America

+- Franklin Gothic - Arial

+What about other Century fonts, like Century Gothic?

 Don't use Century Gothic.
 It's too different.
 But Century Expanded and New Century Schoolbook are similar to Century Schoolbook and will do in a pinch.

 I'm filing a brief with a court that requires a different font.
 What should I do?

 Follow the requirements of the court!
 While the Supreme Court requires some version of Century, not all courts have the same requirements.
 The rules of the court come first.

-TONE OF VOICE How to make sure our words are purposeful and consistent - "We the people dare to create a more perfect union" is our quest. - A quest is a unifying statement that describes who we are, defining our ambition for the world and driving everything we do as an organization. - "We the people" is our tagline.
+TONE OF VOICE

+How to make sure our words are purposeful and consistent

+- "We the people dare to create a more perfect union" is our quest. - A quest is a unifying statement that describes who we are, defining our ambition for the world and driving everything we do as an organization. - "We the people" is our tagline.

 It distills our quest into a powerful and memorable statement.
 It succinctly articulates what we stand for, engages key audiences, and reflects how and why we champion everyone's rights.

-Our Brand Voice The ACLU brand voice is the purposeful, consistent expression of our personality, which comes across in all external communications, both those created by the ACLU and by any outside partner working on our behalf.
+Our Brand Voice

+The ACLU brand voice is the purposeful, consistent expression of our personality, which comes across in all external communications, both those created by the ACLU and by any outside partner working on our behalf.

 To better understand how to write in the ACLU voice we've created 6 guiding principles, each rooted in a different dimension of our personality.
-For more specifics, make sure to check out our full tone of voice guide. - We empower action. - No matter the issue, we don't just tell you what we're doing, we give you practical ways to help and to make change. - We're in this together.
+For more specifics, make sure to check out our full tone of voice guide.

+- $\bullet \ We \ empower \ action.$

+- No matter the issue, we don't just tell you what we're doing, we give you practical ways to help and to make change.

+- We're in this together.

 We can't take on every fight alone.
 Luckily we have allies, and they have us.
 We're proud to lift one another up and support any way we can.

-- We bring heart.

-- We fight for the people behind the issues the underrepresented and misunderstood whose rights are most often threatened.
-Therefore, we care deeply and publicly.

-- We see the forest for the trees.
+- We bring heart. - We fight for the people behind the issues the underrepresented and misunderstood whose rights are most often threatened.
+Therefore, we care deeply and publicly. - We see the forest for the trees.
 After nearly 100 years, we've learned to keep things in perspective.
-It's not about winning the point, but the match.

-- We teach, not preach.

-We keep people informed with credible, fact-based information that's never biased or partisan.

-- We're "We the People."
+It's not about winning the point, but the match. - We teach, not preach.
+We keep people informed with credible, fact-based information that's never biased or partisan. - We're "We the People."
 Even when discussing complex subjects, we're accessible never condescending, boring, or elitist.

-Resources

 Please see the companion to this handbook, the tone of voice guide, for more on our verbal identity.

-IMAGES

-How to use images to tell engaging stories

-Photographs

-• A photo is a way to deliver information.

-Not all communications will need photos.

-Sometimes words and strong typography alone can be powerful!
-If a photo won't add information, consider omitting it.

-Detailed and informational